 23. Modern friction matches are surprisingly old

-These were, however, crude and used the sulfur-tipped match to scrape inside a tube coated with phosphorus.
+These, however, were crude and used the sulfur-tipped match to scrape inside a tube coated with phosphorus.
 This was both inconvenient and unsafe.
-Waker was a chemist and druggist from Stockton-on-Tees who developed a keen interest in making fire as efficiently as possible.
+Walker was a chemist and druggist from Stockton-on-Tees who developed a keen interest in making fire as efficiently as possible.

 24. The typewriter also changed the world

 It is widely accepted that in 1829, William Austin Burt patented the "first typewriter," which he termed a "Typographer."
 There were earlier machines similar in purpose, a notable example being Henry Mill's 1714 patent, but it appears to have never been capitalized upon.